Lemon basil

 Lemon basil, hoary basil, Thai lemon basil, or Lao basil, (Ocimum × africanum) is a hybrid between basil (Ocimum basilicum) and American basil (Ocimum americanum).
 The herb is grown primarily in northeastern Africa and southern Asia for its fragrant lemon scent, and is used in cooking.

 Lemon basil stems can grow to 20–40 cm tall.
 It has white flowers in late summer to early fall.
 The leaves are similar to basil leaves, but tend to be narrower with slightly serrated edges.
 Seeds form on the plant after flowering and dry on the plant.

-Lemon basil is a popular herb in Arabic, Indonesian, Filipino, Lao, Malay, Persian and Thai cuisine.
+Lemon basil is a popular herb in Arab, Indonesian, Filipino, Lao, Malay, Indian, Persian and Thai cuisine.